scala/scala3/docs/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 [Scastie], the online Scala playground, supports Dotty.
-You can try it out there without installing.
+You can try it out there without installing anything.

 # What’s in the 0.1.2-RC1 technology preview?
 This technology preview demonstrates new language features planned for Scala 3: